-With all the information available on the internet surely some of it has to be correct, right?
-Well, yes, but how do you know which bits?
+With all the information available on the worldwide web surely some of it has to be correct, right?
+Well, yes, but how do you know which parts?
+Because it’s certainly not all correct.
 The fact is there is a lot of nonsense out there – which will only serve to increase anxiety – but there are also places to go for clear, accurate advice.
 We’ve got a few tips on where to get the best advice and how to avoid unnecessary worry.

 1) NHS Choices has a wealth of evidence-based, non-biased information to help you during your pregnancy.
 If you are ever wondering if you should or shouldn’t be doing something, let them be your first port of call.
 They’ll almost always have the answer.

 2) Count the Kicks encourages women to become more in-tune with their baby’s patterns and movements as changes to these patterns is the best indicator available of foetal wellbeing.
 Not only do they promote an important message, but their website is full of great evidence-based information and their research and is well worth checking out for any mum-to-be.